Welcome to today's edition of the Rush 24-7 podcast.

 These people were fabulous last night on that stage.

-I mean, not everybody, there's some exceptions here and there, but man, that was something to be proud of last night.
+There's some exceptions here and there, but man, that was something to be proud of last night.

-You know that CNN went in.
+You know that CNN went in there.

-I don't care what else they made me want to take Trump out, but there's no way CNN wants our people look good.
+I don't care what else they made me want to take Trump out, but there's no way CNN wants our people to look good.

 I got so fed up, almost turned it off in the first hour.